matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

     if err != nil {
         panic(err)
     }
-    fmt.Println("Deployed address", addr.String())
+    fmt.Println("Deployed address", address.String())
 }

 ```

 ## Execute smart contract (basic case)

 In order to interact with smart contract, the SDK needs to know the contract address you want to interact with, as well as its ABI.
-For that, you need to use ABI.Pack() [method]("https://github.com/ethereum/go-ethereum/accounts/abi") to load the ABI of your contract, or encode the calldata to execute function and its parameters.
+For that, you need to use ABI.Pack() [method](https://github.com/ethereum/go-ethereum/accounts/abi) to load the ABI of your contract, or encode the calldata to execute function and its parameters.

 To execute smart contract, you can use the following setup, to encode the calldata: